VVSalmon/BarberProblem/README.md

 Remarks:

-I changed the generating rate of customers from every 3 seconds to every 2 seconds, for better observation of barber sleeeping, barber waking up and working, customer waiting in the waiting room, and customer leaving.
+1. I changed the generating rate of customers from every 3 seconds to every 2 seconds, for better observation of barber sleeeping, barber waking up and working, customer waiting in the waiting room, and customer leaving.

+2. pthread is only used for compiling, no pthread methods were used in c++ program.